Community Case Manager

-The purpose of the Immigration Staff Attorney is to represent clients in immigration matters, which may include but are not limited to: asylum, status adjustment, guardianship, and other family-based petitions.
+The purpose of the Immigration Staff Attorney is to represent clients in immigration matters, which may include but are not limited to: asylum, status adjustment, guardianship, other family-based petitions, removal defense (including detained), and representation before the Board of Immigration Appeals.
 Clients include asylum-seekers, refugees, asylees, Cuban parolees, and certified victims of human trafficking, among others.
 The Immigration Staff Attorney will work with legal services staff and interpreters to deliver services to clients that are compassionate, culturally competent, and of the highest level of quality.
-He or she will be responsible for representing clients before DHS, EOIR and DOS.
+He or she will be responsible for representing clients before DHS, EOIR, and DOS.
 He or she will prepare applications and petitions for submission to the appropriate agency.
 He or she will assist with the training and supervision of law students and volunteers.
 This is a full-time, 40 hours per week, salaried position.
-This position is supervised by the Director of Legal Services.
-Read more about the position and qualifications here!
+This position is supervised by the Senior Immigration Staff Attorney.

 Exodus Refugee Immigration